GRONINGEN-MICROBIOME-CENTRE/NCP_VLP_project/README.md

-# Viruses in Negative Controls
+# Negativeome in Early-Life Virome Studies: Characterization and Decontamination

-This repository contains the scripts used during the data analysis for the paper **“Negative control virome: characterization and decontamination in early-life studies”**.
+This repository contains the scripts used during the data analysis for the paper **“Negativeome in Early-Life Virome Studies: Characterization and Decontamination”**.

-## Citation

-The citation for this study will be provided after publication.
+You can download the current version of the paper from [BioRxiv](https://www.biorxiv.org/content/10.1101/2024.10.14.618243v1).

 ## Short Summary